-Amid fierce ongoing battles in Syria between rebels and regime troops, Iranian revolutionary guards and Hezbollah, two Syrian refugee women said they had to leave their homes behind after the Iranians arrived
+Amid fierce battles continuing in Syria between rebels and regime troops, the Iranian Revolutionary Guards and Hezbollah, two Syrian refugee women said that they had to leave their homes behind after Iranians arrived

 to read our informative text prepared pursuant to the Law on the Protection of Personal Data No. 6698 and to get information about the